How to Sue a Cell Phone Company in Small Claims Court

 Overcharges, broken contracts & deposit disputes

 Cell phone carriers — AT&T, Verizon, T-Mobile, and others — are among the most complained-about companies in the US.
-When your carrier overcharges you, breaks a contract promise, or refuses to return a deposit, small claims court is often the only leverage consumers have.
+When your carrier overcharges you, breaks a contract promise, locks your phone without authorization, or refuses to return a deposit, small claims court is often the only real leverage consumers have.
+FCC complaints and BBB reports rarely produce a refund.
+But filing a small claims case frequently prompts carriers to settle quickly — the administrative cost of sending a representative to court on a $200 dispute exceeds the amount at stake.
+Bring itemized billing records, screenshots of your plan terms, and any written communications where the carrier acknowledged the error.

 What You Can Sue a Cell Phone Company For